What's the hidden ingredient in "pure" maple syrup? FIND OUT HERE.

 First off, it's important to note that there are organic forms of arsenic as well as inorganic forms.
 Our body can handle the organic kind pretty well.
 But, the inorganic kind is carcinogenic.
 Our test results show the level of all arsenic, and it doesn't divide inorganic and organic.

-Second, it was a mystery to me how arsenic had a reading in the ground beef but not the beef bone broth.
+Third, it was a mystery to me how arsenic had a reading in the ground beef but not the beef bone broth.
 Thankfully, that has a pretty easy explanation.
 Whereas lead mainly accumulates in the bones, arsenic accumulates more in the organs and muscles.
 And, of course, meat is muscle.

-It was also quite perplexing how arsenic showed in our beef as well as our chicken.
+And finally, it was also quite perplexing how arsenic showed in our beef as well as our chicken.
 You see, our beef and chicken are grown on two separate farms (hours apart) and are processed at two separate processors (also hours apart).
 They're fed two completely separate diets, too!

 My only explanation is farmland in general or maybe even our environment in general